rgbayrak/rgbayrak/README.md

 ### I work at Vanderbilt University, am affiliated with @neurdylab. </br>

 I am currently:
-- 🤓 Working on developing models generalizable functional MRI frameworks using self-supervised learning.
+- 🤓 Working on developing generalizable functional MRI models using self-supervised learning.
 - 👩🏻‍💻 Learning about Open Science; Ethical AI and Reproducibility practices.

 🙃 Fun fact: I would have loved to be a nomadic researcher, if the opportunity presented itself! </br>